Harryvo1412/Hcmus-fishpond-water-quality/README.md

 ## 4) Field workflow (what was done)
 1. Prepare clean sampling bottles and label templates.
 2. Collect surface water (~10 cm depth) for each bottle.
-3. Label each bottle immediately at the sampling site
-   (Sample ID, location, date, time, collector).
+3. Label each bottle immediately at the sampling site (Sample ID, location, date, time, collector).
-4. Measure pH, EC/TDS, and temperature in **multiple rounds**.
+4. Measure pH, EC/TDS, and temperature in multiple rounds.
-5. Document each step with photos
-   (sampling, labelling, instrument readings).
+5. Document each step with photos (sampling, labeling, instrument readings).

 ---
 ## Future work